mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 ### SCSS

-Adding SCSS is quite straight forward.
+Adding SCSS is quite straightforward.
 You will just need to add the loaders as dependencies.

 ```bash
 yarn add sass-loader node-sass --dev